From LimeSurvey Manual

-You can set a special question attribute to use this question type with dropdown boxes:
+You can also set a special question attribute to use this question type with dropdown boxes:

-<translate> This type allows a large array of numbered dropdown boxes with a set of subquestions as the "y-axis", and another set of subquestions as the "x-axis".
+This question types allows survey administrators to a create large arrays with numbered dropdown boxes with a set of subquestions on the "y-axis", and another set of subquestions on the "x-axis".

 The Array (Text) question type allows for an array of text boxes with a set of subquestions as the "y-axis", and another set of subquestions as the "x-axis".

 Due to a lack of better word we define all questions where the input of answers is predefined as 'mask questions'.

-<translate> This question type can be used to ask for a certain date, for a time or a combination of date and time.
-Dates and times can be entered directly, chosen from a popup calendar or from drop-down boxes.
-For validation, minimum and maximum dates can be chosen.
+This question type can be used to ask for a certain date, time or a combination of both date and time.
+The values can be selected by the participants either from a popup calendar or from dropdown boxes.
+Validation, minimum, and/or maximum dates can be chosen by the survey administrator.
 Various date and time formats are supported.
-Some of these features are only available from LimeSurvey version 2.05+.

 Find out more about the Date question type...

-The file upload question type (available in v1.91 or newer) can be used to collect file(s) from a user in response to a question.
-For example, a company with employment opportunities could use this question to request the candidate to submit/upload his resume as well as photograph and other scanned documents in the employment survey.
+The file upload question type can be used to collect file(s) from a user in response to a question.
+For example, a company with employment opportunities could use this question type to request the candidate to submit/upload his or her updated CV, as well as any other scanned documents in the employment survey.

-This type collects gender information ("Male" or "Female") from the user.
+This question type collects gender information ("Male" or "Female") from the respondents.

 You may also add a "No answer" choice if the question is not mandatory.

 This question type allows the user to change the language of the survey.
-In a dropdown box, users can choose between the languages in which the survey is available (base and additional languages).
+Users can choose from a dropdown list, the language in which they wish to have the survey questions displayed.

 This question types asks the survey participant to enter a single number.

 This question type is a variation of the "Numerical input" question type.
 It allows multiple text boxes to be created, each of them allowing the survey respondents to enter only numbers.
 Each text box corresponds to an subquestion, and the subquestion text becomes the label for the input.